-- 1(1) This is the Scheme of the FRC for the accountancy profession as further amended by the FRC with effect from 8 December 2014.1 - 1(2) To protect the public, maintain public confidence in the accountancy profession and uphold proper standards of conduct, this Scheme provides a system for:- - (i) the investigation of Members' and of Member Firms' conduct in the course of their professional activities (including as a partner, member, director, consultant, agent or employee in or of any organisation or as an individual) or otherwise, including such conduct before they became Members and Member Firms, and - (ii) if warranted following such investigation, bringing disciplinary proceedings against Members and Member Firms. - 1(3) This Scheme applies to any matter referred to the FRC under paragraph 6(2), or assumed by the Conduct Committee under paragraph 6(8) and to all steps and proceedings arising, directly or indirectly, therefrom or in consequence thereof or in relation thereto. - 1(4) Every Member, Member Firm, Former Member, Former Member Firm and Successor Member Firm shall have the obligations in relation to this Scheme set out in paragraphs 14(1) and 14(2) and such obligations shall apply regardless of the capacity in which he or it is acting. - 1(5) This Scheme is governed by, and shall be construed in accordance with, the laws of England and Wales.
+- 1(1) This is the Scheme of the FRC for the accountancy profession as further amended by the FRC with effect from 1 January 2021. - 1(2) To protect the public, maintain public confidence in the accountancy profession and uphold proper standards of conduct, this Scheme provides a system for:- - the investigation of Members' and of Member Firms' conduct in the course of their professional activities (including as a partner, member, director, consultant, agent or employee in or of any organisation or as an individual) or otherwise, including such conduct before they became Members and Member Firms, and - (ii) if warranted following such investigation, bringing disciplinary proceedings against Members and Member Firms. - 1(3) Save as set out below, this Scheme applies to any matter referred to the FRC under paragraph 6(2), or assumed by the Board under paragraph 6(8) and to all steps and proceedings arising, directly or indirectly, therefrom or in consequence thereof or in relation thereto. - 1(3A) Save for where the Board (or the Conduct Committee) has made a decision to investigate a matter prior to 1 January 2021, this Scheme does not apply to: - all insolvency work (including restructuring advice, preparation for formal appointments and work consequent to formal appointments) carried out by any member who is licensed as an insolvency practitioner by any of the Participants (whether appointment-taking or non-appointment-taking) or who was licensed by one of the Participants at the time of the events complained of; - a Member or Member Firm in respect of their obligations under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017; - (iii) the conduct of any Member in the carrying out of a "reserved legal activity" or "legal activity" as defined by section 12 and Schedule 2 of the Legal Services Act 2007. - 1(4) Every Member, Member Firm, Former Member, Former Member Firm and Successor Member Firm shall have the obligations in relation to this Scheme set out in paragraphs 14(1) and 14(2) and such obligations shall apply regardless of the capacity in which they were acting. - 1(5) This Scheme is governed by, and shall be construed in accordance with, the laws of England and Wales.